Article 6 of the Paris Agreement

 Under the Paris Agreement, ratifying countries have committed to reduce their greenhouse gas emissions.
 All countries must express the highest possible ambition in their respective NDCs.
 However, there are great differences between countries when it comes to the conditions for reducing emissions.

-An Article 6 collaboration is an opportunity to reduce emissions in a cost-effective way, since mitigation can be performed where costs are lower.
-Cooperation between two countries should be based on voluntary participation and should contribute to globally reduced emissions and increased climate ambition.
+Under Article 6, cooperation between two countries should be based on voluntary participation and should contribute to globally reduced emissions and increased climate ambition.
 A global increase in climate ambition is necessary to meet the Paris Agreement's goal of keeping global warming well below 2 °C, aiming at 1.5 °C. With the current level of ambition, warming is estimated to reach beyond 3 °C.

 Extensive emission reductions must be met to accomplish the 2-degree or, even better, 1.5-degree target.
 As the figure shows, countries' current ambition level is insufficient to achieve any of these targets.